ubbdst/elasticsearch-rdf-river/README.rst

    }
  }'

- By setting the flag updateDocuments to true in the river settings, you are telling the river to query and then merge the documents to the existing one based on the ID.
+By setting the flag updateDocuments to true in the river settings, you are telling the river to query and then merge the documents to the existing one based on their ID.